 -Commercial Aviation is now 5.6% of US GDP

--Although digital communications is common practice worldwide, face to face deal-making is still considered essential to a profitable business-regardless of where in the world you are.
+-Although digital communications is common practice worldwide, as well as an online promotion by the company that helps in marketing, face to face deal-making is still considered essential to a profitable business-regardless of where in the world you are.

 But with the ubiquitous use of air transportation, are airlines meeting the needs of the consumer?
 Maybe not.
 Here are a few key findings from a 2017 study on airline satisfaction by Clarabridge.